Diane Pfister: Background

 Born in Cincinnati, Ohio, Pfister graduated from Norwood High School in Norwood, Ohio in 1973,.
-With the help of a Charlotte Schmidlapp Honor Scholarship, she studied Fine Arts at Miami University in Oxford, Ohio, earning a Bachelor of Fine Arts in 1977 and doing graduate work from 1979-1980, before proceeding on to post-graduate photographic work at the Parsons School of Design in New York.
+With the help of a Charlotte Schmidlapp Honor Scholarship, she studied Fine Arts at Miami University in Oxford, Ohio, earning a Bachelor of Fine Arts in 1977 and doing graduate work from 1979 to 1980, before proceeding on to post-graduate photographic work at the Parsons School of Design in New York.
 After moving to London, she studied printmaking during a fellowship at the Slade School of Fine Art and fine art post-graduate work at Saint Martins School of Art, earning a Post Graduate Diploma in Art at the latter.

-She lectured at The American School In Switzerland from 1985–1990, Bath School of Art and Design from 1990–1995, and at City of Westminster College, London from 1992–1996; and served as Co-Head of the Third Year Degree Programme at Chelsea College of Art from 1993–1994.
+She lectured at The American School In Switzerland from 1985 to 1990, Bath School of Art and Design from 1990 to 1995, and at City of Westminster College, London from 1992 to 1996; and served as Co-Head of the Third Year Degree Programme at Chelsea College of Art from 1993 to 1994.

 Pfister (who initially painted under her married name of Diane Epstein) worked commercially in various media—including collage, photography and sculpture—for book jacket and poster illustration before committing herself to painting in 1995.